yourWaifu/sleepy-discord/source/documentation.html.md

 ArrayResponse<Message> getMessages(Snowflake<Channel> channelID, GetMessagesKey when, Snowflake<Message> messageID, uint8_t _limit)
 ```

-Get an array of messages from a channelID around, before or after a message from a messageID
+Gets an array of messages from a channel id around, before or after a message from a message id

 #### Parameters
 <table>